 Voice of the customer survey questions are designed to gather a combination of quantitative metrics – such as customer satisfaction, NPS (Net Promoter Score), and CES (Customer Effort Score) – and qualitative, open-ended responses that explain the reasons behind those metrics.

-A VoC survey helps you understand the customer experience: where pain points arise, what enhances loyalty, and what changes are needed in your service and product.
+A VoC survey helps you research and understand the customer experience: where pain points arise, what enhances loyalty, and what changes are needed in your service and product.
 The questions you ask should be aligned with your customer journey mapping efforts, while the voice of the customer format you use should be defined by the channel where, and moment of interaction when, you're asking customers for insights.

 To get started, use the questions below to build your own voice of the customer survey template.